luyuju151/JustMarkdownTester/BuildGuideQtCreator.md

      to this folder `\fractorium\Builds\include\vendor\CL` (overwrite)

 **All Done!**
+(#folder-structure)

-You shuold have file structure like this:
+You shuold have folder structure like this:

 ```
 [YOUR ROOT FOLDER]